-Several strategies can help a person regain normal sexual function if prostate cancer treatment leads to problems achieving or maintaining an erection.
+Several strategies can help a person regain past levels of sexual function if prostate cancer treatment leads to problems achieving or maintaining an erection.

-Some medications are beneficial in supporting healthy erections.
+Some medications are beneficial in treating erectile dysfunction.
 These include:

 - oral drugs, such as sildenafil (Viagra), avanafil (Spedra), tadalafil (Cialis), and vardenafil (Levitra)

-- alprostadil, an option that is available in the form of injections and pellets
+- alprostadil in the form of injections and pellets

 All these therapies mean rehabilitation is possible after treatment for prostate cancer.
-Rehabilitation can allow a person to regain an erection, and engage in sexual activity and enjoyment again.
+Rehabilitation can allow a person to regain an erection and engage in sexual activity and enjoyment.

-Understanding the likelihood of sexual dysfunction after prostate cancer treatment may help an individual cope with changes they experience.
-Learning about the experiences of others in similar situations can also be useful.
+Understanding the likelihood of sexual dysfunction after prostate cancer treatment may help individuals cope with the changes they experience.

 Can masturbation cut prostate cancer risk?